xyzmaps/xyz-documentation/docs/api/quickstart/writetospace.md

 }
 ```

-When you upload a feature to Data Hub, HERE automatically adds the property, *@ns:com:here:xyz* to it.
+When you upload a feature to XYZ Maps, XYZ automatically adds the property, *@ns:com:here:xyz* to it.
 The following information is recorded in this property:

 + *createdAt* - date and time the feature was created in milliseconds since 01.01.1970
 + *updatedAt* - date and time the feature was updated in milliseconds since 01.01.1970